Johnobasi/ConsoleApp/README.md

 #Purpose:

 Serve as entry point for the application.
-Dependency injection (DI) to resolve IInputFileReader, IFrequencyProcessor, and IOutputFileWriter implementations.
+Dependency injection (DI) to resolve IFrequencyProcessor and IOutputFileWriter implementations.
 Reads file chunks.
 Processes word frequencies.
 Writes results to the output file.